okaybenji/text-engine/readme.md

 * `use` (Function) - *Optional* - Function to be called when the player uses the item.

 ### Use functions
-Use functions accept a `game` object, which is a JavaScript object with the following properties:
+use functions accept a `game` object, which is a JavaScript object with the following properties:

 `disk` (Object) - A reference to your game disk.
 Can be used to add or change properties.
 For instance, to make an item which previously could not be picked up takeable.